tonethar/IGME-230-Fall-2019/weekly/week-04B-notes.md

 - Any questions about [Project 1](../projects/project-1.md)?
   - Reminder: Subject of tutorial is due today at 5:30
-  - let's take a look at what our friends have postted to the discussion thread
+  - let's take a look at what our friends have posted to the discussion thread
 - *LWD* Chapter 12 - *Formatting Text*
   - Font-related properties
   - Text line settings